Table of Contents

 - Includes file name phrase search which is useful when locating a file among thousands.

 - File selection lists are multi line so long titles can be read in full length.
+This is important for a good browsing experience.

 - Supports chapter index ( aka Content Index ) lookup.